Starting a successful dropshipping business is no easy task, and for those in Africa who…

 It also displays the number of repeat customers you have, the total number of your orders that can be accessed, and the amount your average customer spends on your store, which can also be analyzed.

-So, know quite well that Shopify is embedded with a powerful analytical tool.
+So, we know pretty well that Shopify is embedded with a powerful analytical tool.

 Below the tab, you can find a discount icon enabling you to generate a discount code for your customers within seconds; that’s great, right?